 When Kristian and I were arranging to meet up in France again, in September, he saw we could both have good cheap flights into Béziers with Ryanair.
 The Béziers airport is out of town to the southeast, and no town is closer to it than Agde.
 Quick to get to with the airport bus, and surely easier to navigate than Béziers, Agde would be an easy destination for our first night, before we’d move on to Montpellier.

 I arrived first, and appreciated Kristian’s choice of a riverfront hotel just a few blocks from the station, not at all difficult to wheel my luggage to.
 Hotel Aruar‘s friendly owners let me choose between two rooms with a view of the Hérault.
 After using wifi in the lobby for a bit (no good in the room), I went to see what food I could find to share when Kristian arrived, too late for restaurants.
 It was just August 30, still high season price on the room, but clearly out of season around town.
-Several of the riverfront restaurants were closed, stores were closed or closing early; there was no place open to get a top-up to reactivate my French phone number.
+Several of the riverfront restaurants were closed, stores were closed or closing early.
+There was no place open to get a top-up to reactivate my French phone number – meaning, no phone service, no phone data, while booked in a room without wifi.
 I got some drinks and food at a poorly-stocked, poorly-cleaned little Spar grocery, and a bit of carryout food from an indifferent restaurant on the plaza just past the bridge, and eventually we picnicked sitting quayside – where a couple of fellows cheerily offered to share their drinks, but did not persist or remain.

 So, sadly, we were both disappointed by the first two coastal places we checked out – if I can count Agde as coastal, because it nearly is.
 The first was Le Grau de Roi.
 But before our days in France ran out, we did find beautiful beaches that are easy enough to get to.
 Coming soon, brief reports on Narbonne Plage and Carnon – Palavas les Flots.